updated on 15 December 2020

-I am a second-year law student currently serving a two-year driving disqualification for drunk-driving.
+I am a second-year law student currently serving a two-year driving disqualification for drink-driving.
 Could this conviction prevent me from becoming a corporate lawyer?

 Unfortunately, your conviction may affect your plans.
 Before commencing a training contract/period of recognised training, you must submit to a character and suitability test by the Solicitors Regulation Authority (SRA).
 This requires you to disclose any convictions you have, extending even to any police cautions that you may have received.